hidutils/hid-recorder/README.md

 For use-cases where you need to record events (HID Reports) hid-recorder needs read access to the respective `/dev/hidraw` device.
 Typically this means you need to run as root.
-The easiest way is to run through `pkexe` which will ask for your user's password:
+The easiest way is to run through `pkexec` which will ask for your user's password:

 ```